outfrost/trimmeroni/README.md

 # trimmeroni

 This little tool aims to make it easier to cut and concatenate together any number of video clips, from any number of input files, into one output file, without reencoding.
+Compared to editing the clips using video editing or transcoding software, this preserves original video quality, and saves processing time.

 It uses the `ffmpeg` program under the hood to copy each requested video segment from the source files into a temporary directory, and then concatenate them (insert one after another) into